hund030/TeamsFx_Wiki_review/Teams-Toolkit-for-Codespaces.md

 | Notification Bot| [![Open notification app in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=dol%2Fcodespaces&repo=348288141&machine=basicLinux32gb&devcontainer_path=.devcontainer%2Fnotification-app%2Fdevcontainer.json&location=SouthEastAsia) |
 | NPM Search Message Extension | Coming soon! |

-## Enable Codespaces for Teams app
+## Enable Codespaces for Tab App
-Besides getting started from our codespaces-enabled samples, you can enable codespaces configuration for your TeamsFx projects on GitHub by following the steps below:
+You can enable codespaces configuration for your TeamsFx projects on GitHub by following the steps below:

 ### Add a dev container configuration

 To set up your repository to use a custom dev container for building apps with Teams Toolkit, you'll need to create a `devcontainer.json` file and place it in the .devcontainer folder located in the root directory of your project.
 You can start from using the following sample `devcontainers.json`:

-#### Sample `devcontainer.json` for JS/TS Tab App:
 ```json
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the
 // README at: https://github.com/devcontainers/templates/tree/main/src/javascript-node